cloud-bulldozer/k8s-netperf/README.md

   k8s-netperf [flags]

 Flags:
+      --config string         K8s netperf Configuration File (default "netperf.yml") --netperf               Use netperf as load driver (default true) --iperf                 Use iperf3 as load driver
+      --uperf                 Use uperf as load driver
-      --across                Place the client and server across availability zones --all                   Run all tests scenarios - hostNet and podNetwork (if possible) --clean                 Clean-up resources created by k8s-netperf (default true) --config string         K8s netperf Configuration File (default "netperf.yml") --debug                 Enable debug log
+      --clean                 Clean-up resources created by k8s-netperf (default true) --json                  Instead of human-readable output, return JSON to stdout --local                 Run network performance tests with Server-Pods/Client-Pods on the same Node --across                Place the client and server across availability zones --all                   Run all tests scenarios - hostNet and podNetwork (if possible) --debug                 Enable debug log
+      --prom string           Prometheus URL
+      --uuid string           User provided UUID
+      --search string         OpenSearch URL, if you have auth, pass in the format of https://user:pass@url:port --metrics               Show all system metrics retrieved from prom --tcp-tolerance float   Allowed %diff from hostNetwork to podNetwork, anything above tolerance will result in k8s-netperf exiting 1. (default 10)
+      --version               k8s-netperf version
   -h, --help                  help for k8s-netperf
-      --iperf                 Use iperf3 as load driver (along with netperf) --uperf                 Use uperf as load driver (along with netperf) --json                  Instead of human-readable output, return JSON to stdout --local                 Run network performance tests with Server-Pods/Client-Pods on the same Node --metrics               Show all system metrics retrieved from prom --prom string           Prometheus URL
-      --search string         OpenSearch URL, if you have auth, pass in the format of https://user:pass@url:port --tcp-tolerance float   Allowed %diff from hostNetwork to podNetwork, anything above tolerance will result in k8s-netperf exiting 1. (default 10)
-      --uuid string           User provided UUID

 ```

 - `--across` will force the client to be across availability zones from the server